Pumpkin Pie Biscuits have all the flavors of pumpkin pie rolled into an easy to make, tender, flaky biscuit.

 Canned pumpkin and pumpkin pie spices are incorporated into my standard buttermilk biscuit recipe to create a unique and flavorful biscuit.
 Try it for breakfast with a slice of ham.
 For a snack, slice it open and drizzle with honey.
 At dinner, it makes a perfect side for chicken.

 Looking for more pumpkin spice recipes?
 Check out Pumpkin Spice Latte Cupcakes .
-If you’ve got some leftover pumpkin, give these delectable Pumpkin Pie Bites a try.
+If you’ve got some leftover pumpkin, give these delectable No Bake Pumpkin Pie and Pumpkin Pie Bites a try.
 Also, don’t sleep on these: Salted Caramel Pumpkin Muffins

 Canned pumpkin vs fresh pumpkin